Calgary Public Library Keeps Credentials & Secrets Safe with Nightfall for GitHub

 “Nightfall saves us many hours of development by working across all our projects with minimal time spent on configuration.”

-If you’re interested in learning more about Nightfall Radar for GitHub, you can view our Guide to DLP on GitHub or schedule a brief demo with our team below.
+If you’re interested in learning more about Nightfall DLP for GitHub, you can view our Guide to DLP on GitHub or schedule a brief demo with our team below.